 Anatomy and Physiology I is intended to provide a foundational knowledge base for students preparing for a career in the allied health professions.
 Students taking this course frequently end up in our medical facilities with substantial responsibility for patient health and safety.
 This course is setting the stage for a successful and responsible life-long career.
-This class has both a online and in-class components.
-For the in-class component we meet on Wednesday from 6:00 - 8:00, Lawrence Campus, Room L-015.
+This an online asynchronous class where students work independently of classroom instruction.